 The pre-restoration CRAM assessment was conducted on August 24, 2010 by Ms. Trnka and Mr. Ritenour on 5 of the 32 pools that will be restored or enhanced.
 The sampled pools were specifically selected as a representative sampling of the varied size and quality of pools currently located at the site.
 The CRAM scores of these individual pools varied between 45 and 54, with a mean CRAM score of 50 (actually 49.5) being used for comparisons between the impact site and the post-restoration mitigation site scores (Appendix A).
 As a result of low structural patch richness and topographic complexity, the pools had low scores for the Physical Structure attribute (25 to 37.5).
 Biotic Structure scores were low to moderate (25 to 50) because the pools had few co-dominant species and fewer vernal pool endemics combined with the presence of non-native grasses and filaree (Erodium spp).
-The Buffer and Landscape Context attribute was also moderate (48 for all pools), largely as a result of low scores for Landscape Connectivity (i.e., few wetlands within 500m of the pools) and Buffer Condition (because of the abundance of non-native vegetation).
+The Buffer and Landscape Context attribute was also moderate (48 for all pools), largely as a result of low scores for the abundance of non-native vegetation).
 The Hydrology attribute scores were high (83 or 100) for all pools because the water source for the pools is mainly from rainfall coming directly into the basins, which fill and drain in natural cycles, and flow from the pools is largely unrestricted (with the exception of areas where a dirt berm is located along the edge of a pool).
 Data forms for the assessment areas (AAs) are included in Appendix A.